stuffandthings/Configurations/README.md

 # Configurations
-Configurations for things I frequently use
+Configurations for software I use across different machines, like vim and tmux.

+:D